orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

   in all transaction modes.

 * ``IndexConnectionsCount`` controls the number of connections from the index plugin to the PostgreSQL database.
-It is set to ``1`` by default, which corresponds to the old behavior of Orthanc <= 1.9.1.
+Starting from v7.0, it is set to ``50`` by default.

 * ``ConnectionRetryInterval`` is only used when opening one database connection to PostgreSQL.

 * ``TransactionMode`` has been added in the release 6.0.
 2 values are
-  allowed: ``Serializable`` (that has always been the default mode for Orthanc) and ``ReadCommitted`` that is available only from release 6.0.
+  allowed: ``Serializable`` (that was the default value up to version 6.2) and ``ReadCommitted`` that is available only from release 6.0 and is the default value starting from version 7.0.
 See below.

 * The PostgreSQL plugin supports the :ref:`revision mechanism
   <revisions>` to protect metadata and attachments from concurrent